 2. UV-B Light

-It’s very easy to confuse blacklight lamps (UV-B) with the blacklight blue ones (UV-A).
+It’s very easy to confuse blacklight lamps (UV-B) with blacklight blue ones (UV-A).
 However, they’re very different.
 The UV-B light has a medium wavelength, ranging between 290nm to 320nm.
 So, it is more harmful than UV-A light.

-While the atmosphere absorbs most of the solar UV-B light, it can still affect our body.
+While the atmosphere absorbs most of the solar UV-B light, it can still affect our bodies.
 Luckily for us, it won’t penetrate more than just the superficial skin layer.
 As a result, many skincare products offer UV-B ray protection.

 On a positive note, because the light is biologically active and has slightly shorter wavelengths, it is beneficial in the medical field.
 It is used in phototherapy to cure certain skin conditions such as eczema, vitiligo, and psoriasis.
 It is also crucial in criminal investigations for DNA analysis.